 Ralph Waldo Emerson, American Author & Philosopher, (1803 1882)

-While it can be more difficult to see initially, there is only one area of your life over which you have full control yourself.
-There are a number of discoveries about working with myself that have had a marked impact on my effectiveness:
+While it can be more difficult to see initially, there is only one area of your life over which you have full control — yourself:

 Leverage Your Superpower